 The demand for transportation improvement far exceeds the funds available.
 Good stewardship mandates that VTrans use limited dollars to preserve and improve Vermont's transportation assets in the most efficient manner.
-The agency must apply asset management principles to take a long-term view of the overall transportation network, and choose activities that minimize long-term costs.
+The Agency applies asset management principles to take a long-term view of the overall transportation network, and choose activities that minimize long-term costs.

-The agency owes transportation stakeholders an explanation of why one project was chosen over another.
-To that end, the agency developed a quantitative project prioritization method that assigns a numeric score to competing projects.
-This score is a crucial part of the Road to Affordability program.
-Under that strategy, more emphasis is placed on preserving bridges, pavement, culverts and other assets.
+The Agency developed a quantitative project prioritization method that assigns a numeric score to competing projects.
+Under that strategy, greater emphasis is placed on preserving bridges, pavement, culverts and other assets.
 Priority scores guide VTrans and other stakeholders as to which projects to postpone and which ones to accelerate.